List of soccer clubs in Australia by competitive honours won

 The page lists Australian association football clubs whose men's sides have won competitive honours run by official governing bodies.
 Friendly competitions and matches organized between clubs are not included.
 The football associations FIFA, AFC and OFC run international, Asian and Oceania competitions; while Football Australia, and its mostly self-governing subsidiary bodies the National Soccer League and A-League Men, run national competitions.

 Summary totals

 Numbers in bold are record totals for that category.
 Clubs in italics are Double winners: they have won two or more of these trophies in the same season (excluding super cups).
 Clubs tied in total honours are listed chronologically by most recent honour won.
 See the other tables for breakdowns of each competition won.

 Cups here are competitions with a knockout format.
-Among FIFA, AFC and OFC competitions, these are the AFC Champions League, the OFC Champions League, the Oceania Cup Winners' Cup, the FIFA Club World Cup, and the Pan-Pacific Championship.
+Among FIFA, AFC and OFC competitions, these are the AFC Champions League, the AFC Cup, the OFC Champions League, the Oceania Cup Winners' Cup, the FIFA Club World Cup, and the Pan-Pacific Championship.
 Among top-qualifying competitions overseen by FA, these are the Australia Cup, the Australia Cup (1962–1968), NSL Cup and the A-League Pre-Season Challenge Cup.
 Super cups here consist of the honours that have or had only two participating clubs per season.
-This is only the Oceania Cup Winners' Cup.
+These are the Oceania Cup Winners' Cup and Charity Shield.